simo54/simo54/README.md

 ## Hi 👋!
 Welcome to my profile! 👨‍💻

-My name is Simone and I am a professional graduated alumn from [WBS Coding School](https://www.wbscodingschool.com/).

-### About me

 I am a passionate developer who wants to make an impact on tech industry and team projects and I am actively looking for the nex career in the tech industry.

 - 🌱 I’m currently learning Flutter